dpogue/CMake-MetalShaderSupport/README.md

 ### Object Files (.air)

+> [!CAUTION]
+> This is not supported with the Xcode project generator.

 You can also compile shaders to a loose collection of `.air` bitcode files by defining an object library, and then include those shader objects as part of another Metal shader library.

 ```cmake